-We have 3 convenient locations in Tysons/Falls Church (open daily), Chantilly (Lab), and Centreville
+We have 3 convenient locations in Tysons/Falls Church (open daily), Sterling (Lab), and Centreville.

 – Open only class day (every Saturday 9-2), weekday evening to open soon.

-– Located in the Centreville Labor Resouce Center (CLRC)
+– Located in the Centreville Labor Resource Center (CLRC)

 – Open only class day (every Wednesday 3:30 pm)